 Some of the procedural steps described in Table III are marked as Conditional, it means that their implementation depends on the rules specified at national level..

 When the steps as marked as optional, it means that the implementation depends on the objects they relate to [for some baselining methods, baseline validation does not need to go through all the steps].

+Where the member state implementation defines a single entity taking on multiple roles, mapping and describing information exchanges between those roles, in effect within that entity, is not required.

+If the member state implementation does not assign an aggregated role such as Entitled party or Affected party to any entity or entities for a specific procedure, mapping and describing such an information exchange is not required.

+Table IV of the reference model defines a minimum set of attributes for each information object to ensure interoperability across Member States.
+These attributes may be extended at national level, for example to include the Balance Responsible Party (BRP) of the Service Provider, depending on national regulatory requirements and market design.